Jimmy Robertson (footballer, born 1944)

-James Gillen Robertson (born 17 December 1944) is a Scottish former professional footballer who played as a winger.
-Robertson featured with clubs Cowdenbeath, St Mirren, Tottenham Hotspur, Arsenal, Ipswich Town, Stoke City, Seattle Sounders, Walsall and Crewe Alexandra.
+James Gillen Robertson (born 17 December 1944) is a Scottish former professional footballer who played as a winger for Cowdenbeath, St Mirren, Tottenham Hotspur, Arsenal, Ipswich Town, Stoke City, Seattle Sounders, Walsall and Crewe Alexandra.
+He was capped once for Scotland.

 Club career

-Robertson was born in Cardonald, Glasgow and began his career playing as a right winger at English club Middlesbrough.
-He wasn't offered a professional contract at Middlesbrough and thus joined up with Scottish club Cowdenbeath.
+Robertson was born in Cardonald, Glasgow, and began his career playing as a right winger at English club Middlesbrough.
+He was not offered a professional contract at Middlesbrough, so returned to Scotland and joined up with Cowdenbeath.
 After his stint there he signed for St Mirren in 1962.
-With the "Buddies", Robertson got a sum of 54 caps and scored 12 goals.
+With the "Buddies", Robertson made 54 appearances and scored 12 goals.
 After his spell with St. Mirren, Robertson was bought by Tottenham Hotspur in 1964 for £25,000.
 During the 1966–67 season he scored the first goal in Tottenham's 1967 FA Cup Final victory against Chelsea.
-With Spurs he made a total 181 appearances including four as substitute and scored 31 goals in all competitions.
+With Spurs he made 181 appearances, including 4 as substitute, and scored 31 goals in all competitions.